 If your child is identified as making limited progress within any of the four broad areas of need as identified in the ‘Special Educational Needs and Disability Code of Practice (Cognition and Learning, Communication and Interaction, Social, emotional and mental health, Physical and sensory)’, the school will set up a meeting to discuss this with you in more detail and to:

 plan any additional support your child may receive

 discuss with you any referrals to outside professionals to support your child’s learning

 What will the school do to support my child?

-All children at Spalding Primary School, regardless of their need, receive excellent classroom teaching known as Quality First Teaching.
+All children at Spalding Primary Academy, regardless of their need, receive excellent classroom teaching known as Quality First Teaching.

 That the teacher has the highest possible expectations for your child and all pupils in their class.

 That all teaching is based on building on what your child already knows, can do and can understand.